tool-assisted speedrun in the Internet.

 2003-12-06 onwards

-Bisqwit spent a lot of time tracking sites that were linking to the newly created NESVideos site, and seeing what is being talked about there.
+Bisqwit spent a lot of time tracking sites that were linking to the newly created NESVideos site, and seeing what was being talked about there.
 He registered on boards and tried to correct misconception about the movies.
 He created and refined the sections on the site explaining those concepts, such as the "Myths and Facts" section.

 In the meantime, he expanded the content from more of Morimoto's videos, and put an invitation for users' submissions.
 He also started creating a few movies on his own, such as